turbot/steampipe-plugin-salesforce/docs/tables/salesforce_permission_set.md

 Represents a set of permissions that's used to grant more access to one or more users without changing their profile or reassigning profiles.
 PermissionSet has a read-only child relationship with PermissionSetGroup.
 Permission set contains the aggregated permissions for the group.

-**Note**:
-This table has one field for each permission with pattern `Permissions_PermissionName` like `permissions_edit_task`.
+**Note**: This table has one field for each permission with the pattern `permissions_permission_name`, e.g., `permissions_edit_task`.
 If true, users assigned to this permission set have the named permission.
 The number of fields varies depending on the permissions for the organization and license type.

 ## Examples